lucasdavid/keras-explainable/_sources/wsol.rst.txt

   ! rm resnet38d.py

-We can feed-foward the samples once and get the predicted classes for each sample.
+We can feed-forward the samples once and get the predicted classes for each sample.
-Besides making sure the model is outputing the expected classes, this step is required in order to determine the most activating units in the *logits* layer, which improves performance of the explaining methods.
+Besides making sure the model is outputting the expected classes, this step is required in order to determine the most activating units in the *logits* layer, which improves performance of the explaining methods.